strangerstudios/pmpro-group-discount-codes/readme.txt

 = .3.2 =
 * ENHANCEMENT: Added Group Code Uses column to Memberships > Discount Codes to show a sum of child codes that have been used.
+* ENHANCEMENT: Added a Group Code column to the PMPro Orders CSV Export.

 = .3.1. =
 * BUG: Now sending group codes instead of master code in emails.